taglia/HandBrakeBatch/README.markdown

 This is a simple wrapper to HandBrakeCLI, which allow you to quickly convert a group of files, using any HandBrake preset.
 For convenience, HandBrakeCLI is included in the distribution.

 More information available on [OSOMac](http://www.osomac.com), where the complete application is available for download (if you don't want to compile it yourself).
+Please also look at [HandBrakeBatch's wiki page](https://github.com/taglia/HandBrakeBatch/wiki) here on github.

 Contributions